ubisoft/ubisoft-laforge-climate-change-dataset/Readme.md

-# Ubisoft Watch_Dogs 2 simulated flood dataset
+# Ubisoft Watch_Dogs 2(c) - Ubisoft La Forge - Simulated flood dataset

 This dataset can be used for usage described in the common creative License 4.0 ( See License.txt )